-Why confidence is important
+Why confidence is important for children and teenagers

-But children with low self-confidence can be upset when they face difficulties, and might be less likely to try new things.
+But children and teenagers with low self-confidence can be upset when they face difficulties, and might be less likely to try new things.
 They’re more likely to be hard on themselves and might think they ‘can’t do anything right’, regardless of their ability.

 Think about your child’s interests and write down the things your child likes to do for fun.
 It might be sport, computer activities, puzzles, reading, Lego, dancing, singing, cooking, caring for pets, or spending time with some special people.